opensearch-project/documentation-website/_analyzers/token-filters/ngram.md

 # Ngram token filter

-The `ngram` token filter is a powerful tool for breaking down text into smaller components, known as n-grams, which can improve partial matching and fuzzy search capabilities.
+The `ngram` token filter is a powerful tool for breaking down text into smaller components, known as _n-grams_, which can improve partial matching and fuzzy search capabilities.
 It works by splitting a token into smaller substrings of defined lengths.
 These filters are commonly used in search applications to support autocomplete, partial matches, and typo-tolerant search.
+For more information, see [Autocomplete functionality]({{site.url}}{{site.baseurl}}/search-plugins/searching-data/autocomplete/) and [Did-you-mean]({{site.url}}{{site.baseurl}}/search-plugins/searching-data/did-you-mean/).

 ## Parameters